Dustlex/xtls_reality_01/README.md

 - Transport - tcp
 - Security - tls
 - Packet encoding - xudp
-- SNI - what you got in point 6 (relevant also for those who filled env themselves)
+- SNI - specified domain, it is included in the script output in item 6.
 - ALPN - h2
 - Fingerprint - chrome - I recommend it, but you can choose another one.
 - Reality Pbk - what you got in point 6 (also relevant for those who filled out env themselves)